Ranked! The 20 best Argentina players of all time

 (Image credit: Getty Images)

-Jorge Valdano spent most of his playing career in Spain and the striker's international appearances were therefore limited after leaving Newell's in 1975.
+Jorge Valdano spent most of his playing career in Spain and the striker's international appearances were therefore limited after leaving Newell's Old Boys in 1975.

-But he was key in Argentina's World Cup win in 1986, scoring four goals in the tournament including one in the final against West Germany as he started a move deep in his own half and finished it off after running the length of the pitch.
+But he was a key player in Argentina's second World Cup win in 1986, scoring four goals in the tournament.
+He netted in the final against West Germany, starting a move deep in his own half and finishing it off after running the length of the pitch.

 13. Sergio Aguero